Macross-Software/core/ClassLibraries/Macross.Windows.Debugging/README.md

 ## Writing the flattened message JSON structure to actual log files...

-If you find the flattened message JSON format displayed in the UI conveniant and want to write it out into actual log files, see [Macross.Logging.Files](../Macross.Logging.Files/README.md).
+If you find the flattened message JSON format displayed in the UI convenient and want to write it out into actual log files, see [Macross.Logging.Files](../Macross.Logging.Files/README.md).
 To write it out to Console (stdout), see